haudren/personal-site/pages/index.markdown

 would like to obtain a draft, simply contact me.

-Outside of the lab, I really like to go rock climbing or biking, but on rainy days I thoroughly enjoy my Nintendo Switch (Currently playing Disgaea 5).
+Outside of the lab, I really like to go rock climbing or biking, but on rainy days I thoroughly enjoy my Nintendo Switch (Currently playing Mario Odyssey).